T3mofey/humidity_project/README.md

 ![image](https://github.com/user-attachments/assets/33e813a1-61e0-4edc-8ace-afb4fdee3df2)

-Vertically are temperature values, horizontally from 2 to 7 lies absolute humidity and the other from 10 to 35 - realtive humidity.
+Vertically are temperature values, horizontally from 2 to 7 lies absolute humidity and the other, from 10 to 35 - realtive humidity.